Spacechild1/vstplugin/README.md

 (If you have git installed, run .git-ci/get_vst3.sh)

 The default setting is to build with both VST2 and VST3 support.
-If you only want to support a specific version, you can set the 'VST2' and 'VST3' variables in the CMake projects.
+If you only want to support a specific version, you can set the 'VST2' and 'VST3' variables in the CMake project.
 E.g. if  you want to compile without VST2 support, run cmake with `-DVST2=OFF`.

 In case you already have the VST SDK(s) installed somewhere else on your system, you can provide the path to CMake by setting the 'VST2DIR' and 'VST3DIR' variables.

-#### Pd:
+##### Pd:

-1)  make sure you have Pd installed somewhere
-2) 	cd into pd/ and create a build directory (e.g. build/)
-3) 	cd into the build directory and do

-	`cmake ..` *or* run "Configure" + "Generate" in cmake-gui

-	If Pd is not found automatically, you can set the paths manually with `-DPDINCLUDEDIR="/path/to/Pd/src"`.
+Make sure you have Pd installed somewhere.
+If Pd is not found automatically, you can set the paths manually with `-DPD_INCLUDEDIR="/path/to/Pd/src"`.
-	On Windows you would also need `-DPDBINDIR="/path/to/Pd/bin"`
+On Windows you would also need `-DPD_BINDIR="/path/to/Pd/bin"`.

-	By default, [vstplugin~] is installed in the standard externals directory, but you can override it with `-DPDLIBDIR="/my/externals/dir"`
+By default, [vstplugin~] is installed in the standard externals directory, but you can override it with `-DPD_INSTALLDIR="/path/to/my/externals"`.

-4) 	type `make`

-	*MSVC:* open VSTPlugin.sln with Visual Studio and build the solution.

-5)	type `make install` to install

-	*MSVC:* build the project `INSTALL` to install

-#### SuperCollider:
+##### SuperCollider:

-In order to use the VSTPlugin.sc and VSTPluginController.sc classes, you need to first build the VSTPlugin UGen.
-On macOS/Linux you can use GCC or Clang, on Windows you have to use VisualStudio because MinGW builds don't seem to work for some reason.

-1) 	get the SuperCollider source code (e.g. https://github.com/supercollider/supercollider)
+Get the SuperCollider source code (e.g. https://github.com/supercollider/supercollider).
-2) 	cd into sc/ and create a build directory (e.g. build/)
-3) 	cd into the build directory and do

-	`cmake -DSC_PATH=/path/to/supercollider ..` *or* run "Configure" + "Generate" in cmake-gui

-	`SC_PATH` must point to the folder containing the SuperCollider source code (with the subfolders *common/* and *include/*).
+`SC_INCLUDEDIR` must point to the folder containing the SuperCollider source code (with the subfolders *common/* and *include/*).

-	With `-DCMAKE_INSTALL_PREFIX=` you can choose the installation directory, which would typically be your SuperCollider Extensions folder.
+With `-DSC_INSTALLDIR="/path/to/my/extensions"` you can choose the installation directory, which would typically be your SuperCollider extensions folder.

 Set 'SUPERNOVA' to 'ON' if you want to build VSTPlugin for Supernova, but note that this doesn't work yet because of several bugs in Supernova (as of SC 3.10.3).
 However, this might be fixed in the next minor SC release.

-4) 	type `make`;
+#### Build:

+1)	create a build directory, e.g. *build/*.
+2)  cd into the build directory and run `cmake ..` + the necessary variables *or* set the variables in the cmake-gui and click "Configure" + "Generate"
+3)	in the build directory type `make`

 	*MSVC:* open VSTPlugin.sln with Visual Studio and build the solution.

-5)	type `make install` to install
+4)	type `make install` to install

 	*MSVC:* build the project `INSTALL` to install